 One telling indicator of a company’s stability and financial strength is to look at their rates and grades from other organizations.
 Let’s look at Prudential’s (for the Prudential Insurance Company of America) as of August 2, 2017:

 - AA- from Fitch Ratings

-Also, the company has also been given a grade by the Better Business Bureau.
-This grade is currently a D- (on an overall grade scale of A+ to F).
+They were given a D- from the BBB (scale of A+ to F).
 Some of the factors that affect this rating include:

 - Failure to respond to nine complaints that were filed against the business